VirtusLab/scala-cli/website/docs/overview.md

 <BasicInstall/>

 Prefer some other way to install Scala CLI?
-Head out to [Advanced installaion guide](/install#advanced-installation)
+Head out to [Advanced installation guide](/install#advanced-installation)

 ## What next?

-Scala-cli documentation is split into 3 main section:
+Scala-cli documentation is split into three main sections:
  - [Commands](./commands/basics.md) where you learn how to use most important commands that Scala CLI offers
  - [Guides](./guides/intro.md) where you can read about core aspects of Scala CLI and learn how Scala CLI interacts with other tools like IDE
  - Scala CLI [Cookbook](./cookbooks/intro.md) where you can learn how to solve particular problems with Scala CLI

-**Happy hackking with Scala CLI!**
+**Happy hacking with Scala CLI!**

 ![Demo](/img/dark/demo.svg)